demolnau/FigWasps/README.md

 ## Identification of fig wasp olfactory receptor proteins
-1. Gather hymenopteran sequences from NCBI and literature
+1. Gather hymenopteran sequences from NCBI and literature.
+These are saved in hymenopteran OR protein sequences and then combined as hym_OR_prot.fasta in the sequence/ folder.

 ```
 cd sequences/
 find hymenopteran_OR_protein_sequences/ -maxdepth 1| grep “_OR_prot.fasta”|while read fn; do cat "$fn" >> hym_OR_prot.fasta; done
 ```

 2. Filter to make sure there are no illegal characters.

 ```
 python ../scripts/allowed_letters.py hym_OR_prot.fasta filtered_hym.fasta